alcprince/ALC_EXP4---DataVis-2-ECE-A/README.md

                       (eceboard['Track'] == 'Instrumentation'), #Locates all values with 'Instrumentation' in the Track column.
                       ['Name', 'GEAS', 'Electronics']] #Displays only the columns Name, GEAS, and Electronics for those that fits all the conditions above.
 ```
-<h6>Using the filename MINDY, have a dataframe where the values displayed has their "Gender" set as 'Female', "Hometown" set as 'Mindanao', and their "Average" score is greater or equal to 55.
+<h6>2.
+Using the filename MINDY, have a dataframe where the values displayed has their "Gender" set as 'Female', "Hometown" set as 'Mindanao', and their "Average" score is greater or equal to 55.
 The values that are qualified with the previous conditions displays the values of the columns "Name", "Track", "Electronics", and "Average".
 <br>
 <br>